-Every decade hundreds of thousands of people travel to Oberammergau, Germany to witness the world-famous Passion Play.
+Every 10 years, hundreds of thousands of people travel to Oberammergau, Germany to witness the world-famous Passion Play, which is performed over the course of several months once each decade.
+(In 2022, the Passion Play will return after 12 long years; 2020 performances were postponed because of the COVID-19 pandemic.)
 This event is what the town is best-known for, but there are many other charms and traditions that make this quaint destination a must-see spot no matter the year.
 Read on to learn about the historic event and some of the town’s hidden treasures.

 The storied past of Oberammergau is intertwined with the centuries-old tradition of the Passion Play.
-In 1633, the Bubonic Plague was spreading throughout the region and Oberammergau was no exception.
+In 1633, the Bubonic Plague was spreading throughout the region, and Oberammergau was no exception.
 A man brought the disease into the town and 84 people died over the course of three weeks.
-The townspeople pledged that if God spared the rest of the citizens from the sickness that they would put on a Passion Play every ten years.
+The townspeople pledged that if God spared the rest of the citizens from the sickness they would put on a Passion Play every ten years.
 The plague stopped spreading by July of that year and in 1634 the people kept their promise and performed the first Passion Play.
-It is now performed in years ending in zero, with the exception of 1934 and 1984 when the townspeople shifted the schedule to celebrate the 300th and 350th anniversary, respectively.
+It is now performed in years ending in zero.
+Exceptions include 1934 and 1984, when the townspeople shifted the schedule to celebrate the 300th and 350th anniversaries, respectively, and 2022, when performances will resume following a two-year delay because of the COVID-19 pandemic.

 When you walk down the streets of Oberammergau the realistic frescoes that appear on building facades add an element of charm to the already idyllic town.
 Called Lüftlmalerei, these paintings are a Bavarian architectural representation of the traditional trompe-l’œil style.
 The frescoes are an optical illusion and trick the eye into seeing the painting three-dimensionally.
 Franz Seraph Zwinck was born in Oberammergau and is one of the most famous painters who practiced this art form.
 The name of the paintings is believed to be a nod to his profession.
 Zwinck lived in a traditional Zum Lüft house and was referred to as the the Lüftlmaler, or Lüftl painter, since he painted the frescoes on the buildings.
 Many of the pieces depict religious scenes, but there are a wide variety of examples of the beautiful art form throughout the town.